LARGE BOX AC50s - SOLID STATE RECTIFIED

 Again, AC50 Mark 3s continued to be assembled for Vox by Triumph Electronics and in the Vox/Burndept factory at Erith.
 The majority were produced by the latter.
 Capacity at Triumph was extremely limited.

-It is worth reiterating that Triumph brought together chassis, boxes and serial number plates in a fairly random way.
+It is worth reiterating that Triumph did not box the chassis it made.
+The finished units were taken to Dartford, where back panels (with serial number plates) and boxes were added in a fairly random way.
 Late chassis can therefore have early serial number plates and vice versa.
 Burndept was far more orderly.

 Some of the Triumph-made AC50s have boxes with white warning plaques when the norm was red.
-One simply has to put anomalous amps to one side and take them case by case - for instance, on this page serial number 2300 which has a brimistor (late amp in "early" box), and number 4131 (early amp but late serial number).
+One simply has to put anomalous amps to one side and take them case by case.

 Burndept always stamped its chassis with serial numbers - on the aluminium flat of the preamp underneath the jack sockets.